 Divorce for a marriage lasting fewer than seven years has most of the same legal grounds as a longer marriage.

 In Florida, the marriage must be irretrievably broken or one party must establish mental incapacity of the other party.
-The divorce-seeking must also prove that the mentally incapacitated spouse has been incapacitated for three years.
+The divorce-seeking party must also prove that the mentally incapacitated spouse has been incapacitated for three years or more.

 If a minor child is involved, the court may order both parties to consult with a marriage counselor.
 The court may also continue the proceedings to allow reconciliation or take other actions it considers in the best interests of any minor children involved.